psychemedia/pentrich-uprising/resources/183_thornbury_os_cato_street.md

 The men could speak to each other through the loops in the cell walls: and lugs, during the night speaking of the scene in the morning, said, with savage bitterness—

-" There was plenty of men present, hut, d — n 'em, they have no pluck."
+"There was plenty of men present, but, d — n 'em, they have no pluck."

 At five o'clock Mr. Cotton came again round the cells with the sacrament.
 All refused it but Davidson, who received the elements with sincere devotion.
 Brunt seized tho wine, and drank tho king's health, and so did Davidstin, On the arrival of the sheriffs and attendants, the four leaders were so violent that it was thought prudent to pinion their arms before their irons were struck off.
 The procession then advanced through the long dark passages—dark even on that bright May morning.
 Thistlewood came first, his eyes fixed, and abstracted in thought.
 Then walked Tidd, trying to assume indifference, and rallied by lugs for his depression.
 After him strode Ings, laughing and reckless, followed by Brunt, who fixed liis eyes on the officers with a sullen rage.
 Davidson was last, his hands clasped, his eyes uplifted, and his lips moving in prayer.
 At the lodge leading to the scaffold there was a moment's pause.
 Thistlewood clenched his lips, and with a frown watched the preparations on the scaffold.